broadinstitute/2022_PERISCOPE/Supplemental_8/README.md

-This notebook generates the analysis and figure described in Figure 4.
+This notebook generates the analysis and figure described in Supplemental Figure 8.

+This notebook requires ~15 minutes computation time for a normal desktop computer on a genome-scale dataset.

+## Before running this notebook

 Before running this notebook, you will need to run the [Profile_Aggregation]('../Profile_Aggregation/profile_aggregation.ipynb') notebook which will create the gene-level aggregated profiles used in generating this figure.
 Alternatively, you can directly download the files using the following commands: